 OBX consists of the 25 most traded securities on Oslo Stock Exchange.
 It’s rebalanced twice a year.
-You can either buy/sell OBX as a futures contracts (average turnover about 20 000 contracts a day), or you can buy an ETF which are fairly liquid (there are a couple of them, even with 2x gearing).
+You can either buy/sell OBX as a futures contract (average turnover about 20 000 contracts a day), or you can buy an ETF which are fairly liquid (there are a couple of them, even with 2x gearing).
 Or you can try spread betting.

 Worth mentioning is that Statoil, the former state oil company (they still own the majority), is weighted about 23% of the index.
-Press here for the components and weightings.

 Here are the results: